 Tillis, as he runs for a second term, is now distancing himself from his past climate denial and, to some extent, from President Donald Trump, in what is turning out to be a difficult struggle to hold onto his seat against Democratic challenger Cal Cunningham.

-Cunningham, a former state senator, environmental entrepreneur and U.S. Army reserve lieutenant colonel who has served in Iraq and Afghanistan, has led in the polls since June.
+Cunningham, a former state senator, environmental entrepreneur and U.S. Army reserve lieutenant colonel who has served in Iraq and Afghanistan, has mostly led in the polls since June.

 In one political ad, featuring images of the back-to-back historic storms that have pummeled North Carolina, Cunningham condemns Tillis' record of inaction on climate change: "It's time for somebody who will stand up and fight."

 Tillis, for his part, is trying to remake himself as a moderate proponent of market-based climate solutions.
 But he faces an opponent who also portrays himself as a moderate, and Tillis carries the burden of his own record as a fossil fuel advocate closely aligned with Trump.

 Tillis: A Conversion, But a Pro-Fossil Fuel Record